 Preferred Shares Debentures

 S&P

 Rating A-,P-1(low) A+

 Outlook Stable Stable

 Rank (5) of 20 (5) of 22

 Commentary Obligor's capacity to meet its financial commitment on the obligation is still strong, but is more susceptible to the adverse effects of changes in circumstances than higher rated categories.
 Obligor's capacity to meet its financial commitment on the obligation is still strong, but is more susceptible to the adverse effects of changes in circumstances than higher rated categories.

-Preferred Shares Debentures

-DDDC
+DBRS

-DBRS Rating Pfd-1(Low) AA(Low)
+Rating Pfd-1(Low) AA(Low)

 Outlook Stable Stable

 Rank (3) of 16 (4) of 26

 Commentary Preferred shares are of superior credit quality, and are supported by entities with strong earnings and balance sheet characteristics.
 Debentures are of superior credit quality.
 The capacity for the payment of financial obligations is considered high.
 Credit quality differs from AAA only to a small degree.
 Unlikely to be significantly vulnerable to future events.

 Fitch

-Rating BBB+ Α
+Rating BBB+ A

 Outlook Stable Stable

 Rank (8) of 23 (6) of 23

 Commentary Good credit quality.
 Denotes expectations of credit risk are currently low.
-The capacity for payment of financial commitments is considered adequate but adverse business or economic conditions are more likely to impair this capacity.
-High credit quality.
+The capacity for payment of financial commitments is considered adequate but adverse business or economic conditions are more likely to High credit quality.
 Denotes expectations of credit risk are currently low.
 The capacity for payment of financial commitments is considered strong.
-This capacity may, nevertheless, be more vulnerable to adverse business or economic conditions than is the case for higher ratings.
+This capacity may, nevertheless, be more vulnerable to adverse business

-AM Best

-Rating bbb+ a

-Outlook Stable Stable

-Rank (8) of 22 (6) of 22

-Commentary The issuer has adequate ability to meet the terms of the obligation, however the issuer is more susceptible to changes in economic and other conditions.
-Strong ability to meet the terms of the obligation.

-Moody's Rating Rank

-Commentary Moody's does not rate the securities issued by Lifeco.
-However, it does provide an Insurance Financial Strength rating to Lifeco's major operating subsidiaries.
-Moody's does not rate the securities issued by Lifeco.
-However, it does provide an Insurance Financial Strength rating to Lifeco's major operating subsidiaries.